MalikTorres/reading-notes/201-notes/class-01.md

 5. meta keywords can boost pages SEO
 6. typycally for descriptions

+#### What is JavaScript

+High level programming language that makes web pages dynamic

+**APIS continued**

+**Browser APIS**
+* DOM(Document object model API) allows you to manipulate HTML and CSS, creating and changing HTML, and dynamically applying new styles to the page

+* Geolocation API(retreieves geographical information)

+* Canvas and WebGL APIS allow 2D and 3D graphics

+* Audio and video APIS allow multipmedia

+**Third Party APIs**

+* Twitter API

+* Google Maps API

+**Event Listeners** Initiates event once process has occured

+`async` and `defer` both instruct the browser to download the script(s) in a separate thread, while the rest of the page(DOM), is downloading so the page that is loading is not blocked during the fetch process

+#### Miscellaneous

+ What is the first step to designing a Website?

+* Project Ideation(What is looking to be accomplished

+What is the most important question to answer when designing a Website?

+* What/How do I accomplish my goals with a website

+Why should you use an `<h1>` element over a `<span>` element to display a top level heading?

+* `<h1>` signifies that the content displayed is an important element that is acting as a header and has benefits such as improved searching capacity.

+What are the benefits of using semantic tags in our HTML?

+* sementics act as important keywords and can improve SEO.
+They can also help with page navigation.

+Describe 2 things that require JavaScript in the Browser?
+* To implement features that come from an API

+* Adhere to `events` that you want to run on your page

+How can you add JavaScript to an HTML document?

+* Inline using `<script>` or externally with a separate JavaScript file.

 ### Things I would like to know more about

 What is a good ratio between non semantic elements and semantic elements